binxiaoff/core/doc/how-to/doctrine-migration-rollup.rst

 Post-deployment
 ---------------
 1. Ask other developers to update the local dev.
 To do so, they need first update their DB to the last version.
-Then, execute the SQL script generated in preparation section.
+Then, execute the SQL script generated in the Preparation section.
 #.
-Update the other envs :
+Update the other environments :
-  - If it's a normal envs attached to ``develop`` branche : deploy the last release before the "rollup", then, deployer ``develop `` with the Ansible playbook named ``migration-rollup.yml``
+  * If it's a normal environments attached to ``develop`` branche : deploy the last release before the "rollup", then, deployer ``develop `` with the Ansible playbook named ``migration-rollup.yml``
-  - If it's a epic branche : Update the env to the last version of the epic, then, execute the SQL script generated in step 4
+  * If it's a epic branche : Update the env to the last version of the epic, then, execute the SQL script generated in step 4